onap/archived-cli/docs/open_cli_schema_version_1_0.rst

 default_parameters
 ------------------
-OCLIP platform provides following default parameters for every command and author is allowed to customize the inclution or exclution of these input parameters for a given command.
+OCLIP platform provides following default parameters for every command and author is allowed to customize the inclusion or exclusion of these input parameters for a given command.

 name: onap-username